A Judge Has Lifted a Convicted Sex Offender's Curfew So He Can Attend Glastonbury

-We can assume this is just the tip of the iceberg, considering 85% of all serious sexual offences aren’t reported to the police.
+We can assume this is just the tip of the iceberg, considering 85 percent of all serious sexual offenses aren’t reported to the police.
 With that considered, it does not send out a positive or encouraging message that it has now been reported that a convicted sex offender has had his curfew lifted by a judge in court so he can attend Glastonbury this year.

 Videos by VICE